What makes a great apprentice? Interest.

 “I believe questions are better than answers” Jim Collins

 Attention to detail.
 At Coolphase we train craftsmen not just tradesmen.
 In particular we like our people to take pride in what you can’t see.
 When we train apprentices, we expect every job no matter how small, to be done right.
-From a painted pipe to a well-trimmed joint everything should be done with a high degree of personal satisfaction.
+From a piece of cable tray to a span of conduit, everything should be done with a high degree of personal satisfaction.
 Be proud of what you do.

 Work ethic.
 As with anything in life if you work hard people will appreciate you.
 So, put in the effort and do what you can.
-The worst thing you can do as an apprentice is to stand around with your hands in your pockets.
+The worst thing you can do as an apprentice is to stand around with your hands in your pockets or scroll endlessly through your mobile phone.

-Apprentices are so important for the outlook of our industries.
-Be great, learn, be part of a strong and stable future for all.
+Apprentices are so important for the future of all industries.
 Live to learn.
-RG